Gutenberg Block Editor Plugin 2023

 You can import designs from design options.
 You can add advanced CSS coding from advanced options.
 We will basically talk about the different setting options that will help you customize the post blocks.

-Additionally, you can include and exclude some posts by entering its post ID, or adding an offset value to avoid duplication of posts.
+Additionally, you can include and exclude some posts by entering their post ID, or adding an offset value to avoid duplication of posts.

 This is a thoughtful and useful feature for both beginners and advanced users.